 INVOKANA increases serum creatinine and decreases eGFR.
 Patients with hypovolemia may be more susceptible to these changes.
 Renal function abnormalities can occur after initiating INVOKANA [see ADVERSE REACTIONS].
-More frequent renal function monitoring is recommended in patients with an eGFR below 60 mL/min/1.73 m².
+Renal function should be evaluated prior to initiation of INVOKANA and monitored periodically thereafter.
+Dosage adjustment and more frequent renal function monitoring are recommended in patients with an eGFR below 60 mL/min/1.73 m2.
+Use of INVOKANA is not recommended when eGFR is persistently less than 45 mL/min/1.73 m2 and is contraindicated in patients with an eGFR less than 30 mL/min/1.73 m2 [see DOSAGE AND ADMINISTRATION, CONTRAINDICATIONS and Use In Specific Populations].

 INVOKANA can lead to hyperkalemia.
-Patients with moderate renal impairment who are taking medications that interfere with potassium excretion, such as potassium-sparing diuretics, or medications that interfere with the renin-angiotensin-aldosterone system are more likely to develop hyperkalemia [see ADVERSE REACTIONS].
+Patients with moderate renal impairment who are taking medications that interfere with potassium excretion, such as potassium-sparing diuretics, or medications that interfere with the renin-angiotensin-aldosterone system are at an increased risk of developing hyperkalemia [see DOSAGE AND ADMINISTRATION and ADVERSE REACTIONS].

 Monitor serum potassium levels periodically after initiating INVOKANA in patients with impaired renal function and in patients predisposed to hyperkalemia due to medications or other medical conditions.